richchapler/AzureSolutionsDocumentation/docs/wip/DataFactory_Logging.md

 * Navigate to Azure Data Factory >> Monitoring >> Logs
 * Close the "Welcome to Log Analytics" and "Queries hub" popups
-* In the query window, paste this very simple starter query:
+* In the query window, paste this very simple starter KQL query:

    ```kql
    AzureDiagnostics